 2. Signup on a Leading Online B2B Marketplace

-If you aren’t familiar with working with Chinese suppliers, then it’s better to avail the services of a Hong Kong B2B marketplace.
+If you aren’t familiar with working with Chinese suppliers, then it’s better to avail the services of a China B2B marketplace.
 Such B2B portals have a team of professional agents who have contacts that are relevant to your industry.
 They can assist you in finding the best supplier or manufacturer from China in no time.
 In addition, such B2B platforms offer extra services at affordable prices.
-You can avail digital marketing services and see your website get ranked on top SERPs.
+You can avail of digital marketing services and see your website get ranked on top SERPs.
 Once your business generates an online presence, you may even find Chinese suppliers and manufacturers contacting you directly to close a new deal.

 3. Keep a Close Eye on the Calendar